Amar Akbar Anthony (2015 film): Plot

-Meanwhile, Amar's father met with an accident and is saved by Jadayi Sabu and the money which was saved by the three friends was spent on his father's treatment.
-Simultaneously, a man named Dhappan usually kidnaps small children and kills them.
+Meanwhile, Amar's father met with an accident and is saved by an ambulance driver name Jadayu Sabu and the money which was saved by the three friends was spent on his father's treatment.
+Simultaneously, a Bengali child abuser named Dhappan kidnaps small girls.
 Amar, Akbar and Anthony often bump into the man, but they do not care much about it.
-Meanwhile, they were told that Pathu was murdered.
-They found her body in drainage.
-The cops suspects Dhappan, a Bengali worker and psychopath, who always tries to attract small girls, and bury them alive.
-The trio catches him and is about to kill them.
+Meanwhile, during a celebration in the colony Pathu goes missing and later she is found murdered in a drainage.
+The new CI Sethunath suspects Dhappan in the case.
+He scolds the trio for being lazy and not reacting to the issue, which happened between them.
+Realising their mistake and being thirsty for revenge, the friends catches Dhappan after a long fight and Amar goes to kill him with a sword.

-However, CI Sethunath stops them and reveals that Dhappan didn't kill Pathu, and tells that Sanju, a boy in their neighbourhood (whom Pathu was scared off and used to complain, because of his unusual behaviour) witnessed the scene and the culprit was their respected colony leader Mash, who was very much loved by Pathu.
-They along with the villagers attacks him.
+However, Sethunath stops Amar and reveals that Dhappan killed all the small girls but he didn't kill Pathu.
+However, Sanju, a boy in their colony who goes into mental depression after losing in a reality show, knows who is the main culprit.
+Amar, Akbar and Antony announced to the colony people that Sanju witnessed the scene and the culprit was their respected colony leader Mash, who was very much loved by Pathu.
+They along with the villagers attacks him and Dhappan.
 Amar tells Resmiya to avenge according to her wish and she stabs Mash with a bottle.
-On the other side, Dhappan is being stabbed by the people along with Mash and Akbar beats him with a stick, which he throws above.
-This stick flies through the sky and gets stuck in a bike which was racing which was Faizal.

-Faizal discontinuous his story, where the patients liked his story.
-It is also revealed that Faizal is basically a travel agent at Pattaya tour and travel.
-Later, the trio starts CHILD PROTECTION AND WELFARE in Pathu's memory.
+On the other side, Dhappan is being stabbed to death by the people along with Mash and Akbar hits him with a stick, which he throws above.
+This stick flies through the sky and gets stuck in a bike which was racing by Faizal.
+It is at this point that its revealed that Faizal is a travel agent at Pattaya tour and travel.
+The trio starts a child protection and welfare charity fund under Pathu's name.